Y-username/first-miniproject/README.md

 - copy the new row code and change content for other two reasons
 4. add new column of col-md-4 above col-md-8, casue elements are rendered in the order they appear in HTML by default
 5. add header in new column and rows for info included
+- styling the info section: create maxi space between each row
+- positioned and styled each class level of personal info section
+6. set up resume page

 ### *Important to understand or mistakes!!!!